roybaer/Iso_3D_Experiments/README.md

 - Caligary TrueSpace, preferably version 2.0 or 3.2
 - Borland Turbo Pascal, preferably version 7.0
 - SVGA BGI drivers by Jordan Horgraphix Software (shareware)

+If you are only interested in the browsergame demo, just download it and open `browsergame.htm`.

 ## Graphics file conversion